friflo/Friflo.Json.Fliox/README.md

 A `HttpHost` instance is used to host multiple NoSQL databases.
 It is designed to be integrated into HTTP servers like **ASP.NET Core**.
-This enables access to hosted databases via HTTP or WebSocket supporting the following Web API's:
+This enables access to hosted databases via HTTP, WebSocket or UDP supporting the following Web API's:
 - REST
 - GraphQL
 - Batch API